 That reminds me, when my (toddler) nephew moved from the UK to Rotorua with his parents, standing on grass in bare feet scared him.
 He didn't know what it was.
 You have to wonder at how far we have moved from the natural world don't you?

-There is a great little cafe at the museum that everyone is free to use.
+There was a great little cafe at the museum that everyone was free to use.
+Apart from the food they also sold artwork by locals.